 Provisional Translation by Joshua Hall

-Hearken to that which the Dove of separation doth recite unto thee upon His departing Iraq.
+Hearken to what the Dove of separation warbles unto thee upon His departing Iraq.
 This, verily, is of the Way of God decreed for His Messengers.

-Be grieved not by this, but place thy trust in God, Who is thy Lord and the Lord of thy fathers before thee.
-Earthly dominion shall perish and all that thou dost behold must assuredly pass away, while the Cause shall remain in the grasp of God, the Lord of the worlds.
-Those who are enabled to see through the eyes of the spirit have no desire for that which hath been created aforetime and shall come to be heretofore; but rather, they behold the secrets of the Cause from behind great veils.
+Be grieved not by this, but rather trust in God, thy Lord and the Lord of thy fathers before thee.
+All thou seest of this world’s dominion shall perish, while all true sovereignty shall remain with God.
+Those given eyes of the spirit have not desired, nor ever shall desire, aught of this world; rather, they behold the secrets of the Cause from behind darksome veils.

 O Beloved of God, fear no man and nothing shall grieve you; be, then, among them that are steadfast in the Cause.
 By God, those who have drunk deep of the love of God, the Almighty, the Most Luminous, fear not any soul, and forbear in tribulations as a lover for the good-pleasure of his friend.
-Indeed, suffering is sweeter to them then the savor of the beloved’s kiss on the lips of those in ardent love.
+Indeed, suffering is sweeter to them than the beloved’s kiss on the lips of those in ardent love.

 Say: O concourse of iniquity!
 The Cause of God shall be exalted in truth, the battle standards of those who took another as their lord beside Him shall be obliterated, and the people shall enter the Faith of God, the King, the Most Exalted, the Eternal.
 Happy, then, are those who are peerless in their love for God and who are among them that rejoice at the fragrant breezes of holiness.
 Glory be upon you, O concourse of the divine unity!